 Is a Struggling Appliance Costing You More Than You Realize?

-At CT electricity rates, your appliances are a significant ongoing operating cost — not just a one-time purchase.
+At Connecticut electricity rates, your appliances represent a significant ongoing operating cost — not just a one-time purchase.
 A unit that's working harder than it should due to a worn part, a blocked vent, or neglected maintenance is quietly raising your bill every day it runs.
 Treating your appliances with the same attention you'd give any recurring household expense pays dividends year over year.

-If you suspect an appliance in your Connecticut home is underperforming — running longer than it used to, cycling more frequently, or producing less heat or cold than it should — the team at MY APPLIANCE Repair can diagnose it quickly.
-Contact our team to ask a question, or book a service call and let MY APPLIANCE Repair help you get your appliances running efficiently again.
+If you're seeing any of these signs in your Connecticut home, the team at MY APPLIANCE Repair can diagnose the issue quickly.
+Book a service call and let us help you get your appliances running efficiently again.